-On the other hand, pyrene diketones and tetraketones 77 and 78 were involved in a condensation to afford pyreneimidazole compounds.
-A set of well defined, pyrene-Nneterocyclic carbene ligands were coordinated with noble metals, such as platinum, rhodium, ruthenium as well as iridium, in order study the influence of the substitution pattern and effect stereoscopic the stereoelectronic on photo/electroluminescence properties of the pyrene chemistry.^{[71} As scheme 30 shows, condensation of pyrene 4,5-diketone 77 with formaldehyde, and ammonium acetate in acetic acid, afforded 1H-pyrene[4,5]imidazole 86.
+On the other hand, pyrene diketones and tetraketones 77 and 78 were involved in a condensation to afford pyrene-imidazole compounds.
+A set of well defined, pyrene-N-heterocyclic carbene ligands were coordinated with noble metals such as platinum, rhodium, ruthenium as well as iridium, in order to study the influence of the substitution pattern and stereoscopic effect on the stereoelectronic, photo/electroluminescence properties of the pyrene chemistry.^[71]

+As scheme 30 shows, condensation of pyrene 4,5-diketone 77 with formaldehyde, and ammonium acetate in acetic acid, afforded 1H-pyrene[4,5]imidazole 86.
 The intermediate 86 was subsequently bisalkylated to the dibutylated pyrene-imidazole 87 that was then deprotonated prior to the addition of [IrCl(COD)] to afford complex 88.
 Furthermore, the COD ligands in complex 88 can be replaced by carbon monoxide in CH2Cl2, affording the iridium-carbonyl complex 89.^[72]